 | 10,000 and above | 0.05% |

-The practical implication is this: if you have a list of 2,000 people and you send every offer to all 2,000, you are leaving significant conversion rate on the table.
+The practical implication is that if you have a list of 2,000 people and you send every offer to all 2,000, you are leaving significant conversion rate on the table.
 Splitting that list by product interest, purchase history, or engagement level and sending each group something relevant will lift your numbers considerably.

 The right mental model is that automations are a floor and campaigns are the ceiling.
 A good abandoned cart sequence recovers sales you would otherwise lose.
 A weekly or fortnightly campaign to your whole list, or relevant segments of it, is where the majority of your email revenue actually comes from.

-If you are not sending regular campaigns because building them feels like too much work, the honest answer is that you are leaving most of your email potential unused.
+If you are not sending regular campaigns because building them feels like too much work, the honest answer is that you are leaving most of your email revenue potential unused.
 The email newsletter guide covers what actually makes campaigns worth opening, which is the real bottleneck once you commit to sending consistently.

-Two quick wins worth acting on
+What are two quick wins worth acting on?

 Beyond segmentation, the study surfaces two findings that are easy to act on immediately.